lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/README.md

 ## Implementation Details

 ### Modular design
-The user needs to `import TaskTemplate, CheckDeadlineAndRetry, TaskScheduler from "lib/RetryTask.lf"`.
+The user needs to `import TaskTemplate, Coordinator, TaskScheduler from "lib/RetryTask.lf"`.
 The user then creates a reactor `extend`ing the `TaskTemplate` reactor, and add their task inside the preamble.
 Finally, the user should configure the parameters when instantiating the `new Task()`.